movementlabsxyz/MIP/MIP/mip-84/README.md

 In essence this boils down to rate limit the bridge by considering

 - how long does it take to finalize transfers (ZK, optimistic)
-- how much value can be protected economically
+- how much value can be protected crypto-economically

 In our setting we trust the bridge operator, and thus we replace